 A pro rata contribution of \$812.00 per dwelling unit was previously included as conditions of approval in the following Planning Board resolutions:

 - Mill Creek, PGCPB Resolution No. 05-232, approved November 3, 2005 - Brazelton, PGCPB Resolution No. 06-119, approved May 18, 2006

 TRANSPORTATION CONCLUSIONS

-Staff finds that adequate access roads will exist as required by Section 24-124 of the Subdivision Regulations if the application is approved with conditions.
+Adequate access roads will exist as required by Section 24-124 of the Subdivision Regulations.